Vault 7: Part 18 – "UCL / Raytheon"

-On 19 July 2017, WikiLeaks published part 18 of the Vault 7 materials, documents from Raytheon Blackbird Technologies for the "UMBRAGE Component Library" (UCL) project reports on malware and their attack vectors.
+On 19 July 2017, WikiLeaks published part 18, documents from Raytheon Blackbird Technologies for the "UMBRAGE Component Library" (UCL) project reports on malware and their attack vectors.
 According to WikiLeaks, it analysed malware attacks in the wild and gave "recommendations to the CIA development teams for further investigation and PoC development for their own malware projects."
 It mostly contained Proof-of-Concept ideas partly based on public documents.

 Part 19 – "Imperial"

-On 27 July 2017, WikiLeaks published part 19 of its Vault 7 materials, manuals for the project entitled "Imperial".
-Imperial included three tools named Achilles, Aeris and SeaPea.
-Achilles was a tool for turning MacOS DMG install files into trojan malware.
+On 27 July 2017, WikiLeaks published part 19, manuals for project "Imperial".
+Imperial included three tools: Achilles, Aeris and SeaPea.
+Achilles turned MacOS DMG install files into trojan malware.
 Aeris was a malware implant for POSIX systems, and SeaPea was an OS X rootkit.

 Part 20 – "Dumbo"

-On 3 August 2017, WikiLeaks published part 20 of its Vault 7 materials, manuals for the project entitled "Dumbo".
+On 3 August 2017, WikiLeaks published part 20, manuals for project "Dumbo".
 Dumbo was a tool that the Agency used to disable webcams, microphones, and other surveillance tools over WiFi and bluetooth to allow field agents to perform their missions.

 Part 21 – "CouchPotato"

-On 10 August 2017, WikiLeaks published part 21 of its Vault 7 materials, the manual for the project CouchPotato.
+On 10 August 2017, WikiLeaks published part 21, the manual for project CouchPotato.
 CouchPotato was a tool for intercepting and saving remote video streams, which let the CIA tap into other people's surveillance systems.

 Part 22 – "ExpressLane"

-On 24 August 2017, WikiLeaks published part 22 of its Vault 7 materials from the CIA's "ExpressLane" project.
+On 24 August 2017, WikiLeaks published part 22, the "ExpressLane" project.
 These documents highlighted one of the cyber operations the CIA conducts against other services it liaises with, including the National Security Agency (NSA), the Department of Homeland Security (DHS) and the Federal Bureau of Investigation (FBI).

 ExpressLane, a covert information collection tool, was used by the CIA to exfiltrate the biometric data collection systems of services it liaises with.
 ExpressLane was installed and run under the cover of upgrading the biometric software of liaison services by the CIA's Office of Technical Services (OTS) agents without their knowledge.

 Part 23 – "Angelfire"

-On 31 August 2017, WikiLeaks published part 23 of the Vault 7 documents, the manual for the project Angelfire.
+On 31 August 2017, WikiLeaks published part 23, the manual for the project Angelfire.
 Angelfire was a malware framework made to infect computers running Windows XP and Windows 7, made of five parts.
 Solartime was the malware that modified the boot sector to load Wolfcreek, which was a self-loading driver that loaded other drivers.
 Keystone was responsible for loading other malware.
 BadMFS was a covert file system that hid the malware, and Windows Transitory File System was a newer alternative to BadMFS.
 The manual included a long list of problems with the tools.